MarieLebh/deswomanUTIL/README.md

 The script will output all main DESwoMAN files in a separate folder (excluding intermediate files) filtered by the chosen parameters (mutations, te and/or rna).
 It will also include a new ".csv" file which includes all excluded neORFs and information on which filter they did not pass.

-_**Example output:** In this example you can see that neORF1 was excluded because there was no validated noncoding homolog in an outgroup species.
-NeORF5 had a valid homolog that was noncoding but because it matched a TE it was excluded.
+_**Example output:** In this example neORF1 was excluded because it had no validated noncoding homolog in an outgroup species.
+Possibly there was no syntenic hit at all or the ORF could not be confidently deemed noncoding based on the specified mutations.
+NeORF5 had a valid homolog that was noncoding but because it matched a TE it was excluded as not de novo.
 In this example no RNA database was provided._
 | NeORF_id   | No_validated_noncoding_homolog | TEhit   | RNAhit |
 | -------- | ------- |-------- | ------- |
 |NeORF1 | YES |NO| NotSearched |